herrevilkitten/quip-getting-started-vue/README.md

 Some other things to keep in mind:

-* When creating a React appication, the React libraries are not added to your app.ele bundle because Quip will automatically provide them.
+* When creating a React application, the React libraries are not added to your `app.ele` bundle because Quip will automatically provide them.
 Vue libraries are not provided, so they will be added to the bundle.
 This can increase the size of the application by 200KB.

 * Only Vue [Single File Components (SFC)](https://vuejs.org/v2/guide/single-file-components.html) are supported.
 The Vue templating system uses methods which break [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and will not run as a Live App.
 SFCs are compiled at build time and will not break CSP.